-Drinking Water Watch
+Drinking Water Viewer

-Drinking Water Watch is an application that lets any user (such as a waterworks owner or a Virginia consumer) view data that VDH-ODW maintains about a regulated, public water system or waterworks.
+Drinking Water Viewer (DWV) is an application that lets any user (such as a waterworks owner or a Virginia consumer) view data that VDH-ODW maintains about a regulated, public water system or waterworks.
 A waterworks can be a community waterworks (C), a nontransient-noncommunity (NTNC) waterworks, or a transient noncommunity (NC) waterworks.
 This application does not apply to private wells or other water systems not regulated as a waterworks.
 The information that can be retrieved typically includes:

 - size and type of population served,